MannLabs/alphatims/README.md

 ### RAM

-On average, RAM requires twice the size of a raw Bruker .d folder.
+On average, RAM usage is twice the size of a raw Bruker .d folder.

 ---
 ## Troubleshooting